 Country: Syrian Arab Republic - Damascus

-Duration: 7 months, according to funding, from July 2020
+Duration: 7 months, renewable according to funding, from May 2021

 Conditions: Salaried contract, gross monthly salary from €2,300 to €2,800, monthly per diem 850 USD, medical coverage of 100% + repatriation insurance + provident fund, accommodation, international and local transportation as part of the mission, break every 3 months.
 Non family duty station.